 If it was all an act, it was one of the great performances of all time.

 Yes indeed!
 (Ohhh, the irony…)

-Back when I collected VHS I bought a lot of bulk lots of films for cheap.
-Naturally, they contained a lot of low budget movies.
-This was one of those films, and from what I can tell, it’s only ever been released on VHS.
-Our copy here at Movies and Drinks is a screener, which includes a great sales pitch to video stores along with trailers for other films prior to the start of the picture.
+Back when I collected VHS I bought a lot of films for cheap when I could.
+Naturally, they contained a lot of direct-to-video crapfests.
+This was one of them.
+I thought it had only been released on VHS, but it looks like it got a DVD release at some point, too.
+Our copy here at Movies and Drinks is that old VHS screener, which includes a great sales pitch to video stores along with trailers for other films prior to the start of the picture.